 - Scooby Snacks

-Only around 1% of high school seniors have tried heroin, but each teen who experiments with the drug is at risk for the drug’s many serious side effects.
+In 2019, only around 0.6% of high school seniors have tried heroin, but each teen who experiments with the drug is at risk for the drug’s many serious side effects.
 Between 2002 and 2013, heroin use in the U.S. jumped 63%.
-In 2009, 21,000 Americans sought treatment for teen heroin addiction.
+In 2015, an estimated 21,000 adolescents had used heroin in the past year and an estimated 6,000 adolescents had a teen heroin addiction in 2014.